itb-community/ITB-ModUtils/README.md

 * `pawnPositionChangedHook( mission, pawn, oldPosition )`

-	Fired when a pawn's position is changed (either by moving, or by being pushed/flipped).
-Fired once for every tile.
+	Fired when a pawn's position is changed (either by moving, being pushed/flipped, or undoing move).
+For normal move or push, this is fired for every tile visibly traversed.
+For instantenous traversal (teleportation, leap, undo move, `pawn:SetSpace()`) this fires only once.

 * `pawnUndoMoveHook( mission, pawn, oldPosition )`